Did I have the wrong idea about Millennial marriages for that matter?

 Here’s Marni’s fascinating and nuanced thinking on Millennials and marriage:

-There seems to be two divergent ways of thinking when it comes to marriage.
+There seem to be two divergent ways of thinking when it comes to marriage.
 For a long time, the “Cornerstone” concept has been widely accepted.

 This approach views marriage as the foundation of adult life.